Table of Contents

 The better your processor, the faster your code will compile and run, and the easier multi-tasking will be.

 It’s worth noting that Apple’s Macs use their proprietary chips — Apple Silicon.
-Currently, Apple has the M1 and M2 available, with the M2 being the latest version.
+Currently, Apple has the M3 available.
+That’s built especially to work with artificial intelligence.

 Graphics Processor